Possseidon/png-lua/README.md

 More than 256 colors might be supported (Bit-depths over 8) as long as they align with whole bytes.
 These have not been tested.

-Multiple IDAT chunks of arbitrary lengths are supported, as well as all filters.
+Multiple IDAT chunks of arbitrary lengths are supported.
+Filter type 0 is currently the only supported filter type.

 Errors
 -------